-Many of Madagascar’s city dwellers live in poverty, aggravated by political instability, rapid urbanization and unemployment.
+A large part of Madagascar’s urban population lives in poverty, aggravated by political instability, rapid urbanization and unemployment.
 Some 31 percent of the population in the country’s capital gets by on less than 50 cents a day, with more than half of that used to buy food.
 Seasonal inflation of staples means that many cannot afford the food they need.
 FAO is helping families in urban areas diversify and improve the quantity and quality of food produced, working to ensure reliable supplies of high-yielding seeds and introducing micro-irrigation kits for production during the dry season.
 FAO is also strengthening the capacity of producer organizations to supply fresh and nutritious food to urban markets and is supporting Government efforts to integrate nutritional awareness programmes into primary schools.

 The Three-year Programme in response to the locust plague in Madagascar (2013‒2016) successfully implemented by FAO and the Malagasy Government thanks to the generous response of several governments and financial partners, allowing to secure a total of USD 37 million.
 Consequently, the plague was stopped and a calm locust situation now prevails.
 In parallel, FAO has been helping to strengthen the country’s ability in all aspects of locust management.
 With Programme’s outputs in terms of human competences, expendable and non-expendable equipment and infrastructure, the country is now in a position to undertake an efficient locust preventive control strategy, the only one able to sustainably anticipate repeated locust crises.